farizvi/contacts/README.md

 ## Description

 The server application follows Clean Architecture and CQRS design pattern to implement a Web API project which exposes the API methods for creating, fetching and deleting records.
+This project uses **SQLite** database to store data

 | Project | Description |
 | ------- | ----------- |